cakwok/Computer-Vision/5. OCR using Deep Networks/README.md

 # OCR Using CNN
-In this project, I have built, trained, analyzed, modified a Convolutional Neural Network CNN to learn recognizing numbers and greek letters.
+In this project, I have built, trained, analyzed, modified a Convolutional Neural Network CNN to learn recognizing numbers and Greek letters, alongside with creating feature embeddings and transfer learning.

-The end goal of the system is to recognise handwrittings, with system tunning to achieve 90% accuracy.
+The objective of the project is to achieve recognition accuracy of over 90% for handwritten characters.

 ### Method

-To prepare a real life testing dataset, as shown below the capture at the left, I pre-processed my own set of handwrittings into binary images.
+To prepare a real life testing dataset, as shown below in the capture, I pre-processed my own set of handwrittings into binary images.
 This is to match with the format of the MNIST dataset.

-At right upper corner, it shows the prediction result from the CNN before tunning.
-As we can see the from the "prediction" value, about 60% of the characters were predicted correctly.
+At right upper corner, the unoptimized prediction result is displayed.
+As we can count from the "prediction" value, the model achieved a correct prediction rate of approximately 60% in the test set.
+This indicates the model requires additional tuning and optimization to achieve higher accuracy.

 ![image](https://user-images.githubusercontent.com/21034990/176381947-5a45a6b7-511a-4099-8e65-5be10de0ca08.png)